Recommender system: Content-based filtering

 Basically, these methods use an item profile (i.e., a set of discrete attributes and features) characterizing the item within the system.
 To abstract the features of the items in the system, an item presentation algorithm is applied.
 A widely used algorithm is the tf–idf representation (also called vector space representation).
 The system creates a content-based profile of users based on a weighted vector of item features.
 The weights denote the importance of each feature to the user and can be computed from individually rated content vectors using a variety of techniques.
 Simple approaches use the average values of the rated item vector while other sophisticated methods use machine learning techniques such as Bayesian Classifiers, cluster analysis, decision trees, and artificial neural networks in order to estimate the probability that the user is going to like the item.
+Watch time can be used as a primary indicator of whether the user likes a post, and the posts can be clustered and associated in several ways via social graphs and techniques similar to the concept of embeddings in machine learning.
+Posts can be ranked with a dedicated model, and ranking and recommendation models can be used together in a ranking and recommendation system.
+Recommendation systems can have two towers: one with the user profile as an embedding and another for items or posts also as embeddings.
+Both types of embeddings can be generated from users and posts by specialized embedding models and then the differences between the two types of embeddings can be computed with cosine difference to match users to items.
+Then a ranking model can be used to show a feed that is diverse as it is scrolled that does not cluster together similar posts.